School Psychology (MA degree)

 Why Study School Psychology at Iona?

-Our Master’s in School Psychology degree is conditionally accredited by the National Association of School Psychologists (NASP; Specialist Level).
+Our Master’s in School Psychology degree is fully accredited by the National Association of School Psychologists (NASP; Specialist Level).
 Students completing this graduate program are eligible for certification by the New York State Department of Education (NYSED).
 Our graduates are also eligible to become Nationally Certified School Psychologists (NCSP), a credential that is accepted in over 30 other states and significantly increases employment opportunities.

 What You'll Learn